Shahkaar/TinyML_SineExample_for_RaspberryPiePico_RP2040_Using_pico-sdk_-_VScode/README.md

 2. Build your own model.
 3. Upload a tensorflowlite model to edge-impulse
 # Using My Model files
 You just need to download the files from [TinyML_SineExample_for_Raspberry-Pi-Pico_RP2040_Using_pico-sdk_-_VScode](https://github.com/Shahkaar/TinyML_SineExample_for_RaspberryPiePico_RP2040_Using_pico-sdk_-_VScode) and from [Edge-impluse-sinewave-model](https://github.com/Shahkaar/Edge-impluse-sinewave-model) and do a bit file formating for which you can follow this video [Machine Learning Inference on Raspberry Pico 2040 via Edge Impulse](https://www.youtube.com/watch?v=BrRKcEQxrv4&t=744s).
 Once your files are in correct formate.
+Also set up your Arduino IDE to work with raspberry pi pico like [this](https://www.youtube.com/watch?v=IZKpCz6LEdg).
 Open the folder that has all your files in Visual Studio Code.
 Generate the build folder and build the project.
-The copy the '.uf2'
+The copy the `.uf2` file to you Raspberry pi pico.
+Open the Arduino IDE Serial monitor and you will be see the values from 0-pi as `features` then the predicted output as `value`.
+The same set of values are saved in the array `y` and then those values are mapped to the pico's PWM range of 0-65535.
+After all the prediction are done (A total of 200 iteration) the Built-in LED of the pico will show half sine wave.

+# Building Your Own Model
+Start by generating a `.csv` file using python and then upload it to [Edge Impulse]

 [7] https://www.hackster.io/dmitrywat/machine-learning-inference-on-raspberry-pico-2040-e6e874